Mining Intelligence and News

 Reserves at October 15, 2019

-A summary of the mineral reserves for the project is shown using a cut-off grade of 0.20 g/t within the designed final pits for the Artavasdes, Tigranes and Erato deposits.
+Mineral Reserves for the project are shown using a cut-off grade of 0.20 g/t within the designed final pits for the Artavasdes, Tigranes and Erato deposits.

-A cut-off grade of 0.20 g/t gold for this project based on an optimized open-pit shell based on a gold price of US$1,500 per ounce of gold and assuming an open-pit mining scenario.
+A cut-off grade of 0.20 g/t gold for Mineral Resources are based on an optimized open-pit shell based on a gold price of US$1,500 per ounce of gold and assuming an open-pit mining scenario.

 Mineral Resources are reported inclusive of Mineral Reserves.